A decade later...

 We have had our fair share of managers who went the apprentice route and Steve Bruce was a good example, not a bad manager, just one who got it wrong and the crowd would not ease up.
 Keane splashed a shed load of money on ordinary players with long contracts that the club could not sustain so his judgment was as suspect, but he was the commodity the club could not afford.

-The Relic likes this.
+Reactions: The Relic

 The last 55+ haven't been too clever either!